Sign in with Microsoft

 Deleting part of a split clip

-If you'd like to delete part of a split clip, click on it and then click the trash can icon.
+If you'd like to delete part of a split clip, select it and then select the trash can icon or the Delete key on your keyboard.
+The selected clip will be deleted.

 Cropping allows you to remove unwanted edges or black bars you see in the frame of a video to "zoom in" on it.
 It is different from splitting, which involves cutting a clip in two.